Brothers3

 Brothers3 are an Australian country music band from Mudgee, New South Wales.
 The band consists of brothers Makirum, Shardyn and Tayzin Fahey-Leigh.
-In 2014, Brothers3 placed third on the sixth season of The X Factor Australia.
+In 2014, Brothers3 were the last contestant eliminated on the sixth season of The X Factor Australia.

 Early life

 Brothers3 is made up of siblings Makirum, Shardyn and Tayzin Fahey-Leigh.
 Their mother Alita Fahey is also a singer, as well as a former actress and television reporter.
 The band's father Stephen died from a heart attack on 25 December 2006.
 Brothers3 also have two other siblings.
 They grew up on a farm in Mudgee, New South Wales surrounded by music because their farm had no regular electricity, television or running water.
 The brothers were home schooled through distance education.

 Career

 2009–14: Formation and music releases

 Brothers3 were formed as a present for their mother's 50th birthday.
 Their debut single "Road to Cargalgong" was released as a double A-side with the song "Where the Eagles Fly" on 30 November 2009.
 Brothers3's debut studio album, also titled Where the Eagles Fly, was released on 31 March 2010 by independent record label Hardrush Music.
 The album features 10 original songs that the band co-wrote on their farm in the New South Wales Central Western Slopes.
 Their second single "Christmas in Australia" was released as a double A-side with "A Christmas Song" in December 2010.
 "Lyrebird on the Roof" was independently released on 1 January 2011 as the lead single from Brothers3's second studio album Wattle Fire.
 The album was independently released on 29 January 2011.

 The band's fourth single "Kelsey's Song" was independently released on 4 February 2011.
 It was later included on Brothers3's third studio album Australia, which was independently released on 1 December 2011.
 Their fourth studio album, Let It Drift, was independently released on 31 January 2013.
 Travelling and Favourites were released as Brothers3's fifth and sixth studio albums on 17 January 2014.
 The former features original songs, while the latter album includes a mix of original songs and covers.
 Brothers3's cover version of Leonard Cohen's "Hallelujah" was released as a single from Favourites on 1 September 2014.